folio-org/raml-module-builder/README.md

 ## Additional Tools

 #### De-Serializers
-At runtime RMB will serialize /deserialize the received JSON in the request body of PUT / POST requests into a POJO and pass this on to an implementing function as well as the POJO returned by the implementing function into JSON.
+At runtime RMB will serialize/deserialize the received JSON in the request body of PUT and POST requests into a POJO and pass this on to an implementing function, as well as the POJO returned by the implementing function into JSON.
 A module can implement its own version of this.
 For example, the below will register a de-serializer that will tell RMB to set a User to not active if the expiration date has passed.
-This will be run when a User json is passed in as part of a request
+This will be run when a User JSON is passed in as part of a request
 ```
 ObjectMapperTool.registerDeserializer(User.class, new UserDeserializer());